Raku-Steering-Council/Papers/nominations/2020/voting-form.md

 # Voting form for September 2020

+# THIS DOCUMENT IS A WORK IN PROGRESS

+Please wait until voting is open to fill out the document, as the process is being discussed in open issues.

 ## Voting process

 **Voting is open between midnight on September 6th UTC & midnight on September 20th UTC.**